 In summary, if you aren’t a public authority for the purposes of GDPR then you don’t need to appoint a DPO.
 You can read the full article on the ICO website by clicking here.

 A Simple Compliance Solution For GDPR For Parish Councils

-We realise that the regulations are difficult to navigate and that an organisations website is often the main point of data collection, with that in mind, we’ve created a GDPR website compliance package that we are able to install and configure on your behalf.
+We realise that the regulations are difficult to navigate and that an organisations website is often the main point of data collection, with that in mind, our Premium package and Premium Plus includes GDPR compliance.

 - SSL certificate installed and configured.
 This ensures that any data passed between the user and the website is encrypted.